HewlettPackard/OpenShift-on-SimpliVity/README.md

 hpe-worker4   Ready    worker         153m   v1.13.4+12ee15d4a
 ```

-You may want to use your custom labels.
+You may want to use custom labels.
 Have a look at the inventory below:

 ```
 [rhcos_worker]